Michaelgwei86/kubernetes/Kubernetes/README.md

 - as for memory, a container can use more memory resources than its limit. but a pod cannot
 - By default, k8s does not have a request and limit set, therefore resources can consume as much as they need.
 - One pod can consume more and prevent others from running.
-- When a cpu limit is set without request, k8s set request to the same as limit
+- When a CPU limit is set without request, k8s sets the request to the same as the limit
-- When cpu requests and limits are set, then they stay within the range.
+- When CPU requests and limits are set, then they stay within the range.
 But if one pod isn't consuming resources, then it is securing resources that other pods could use.
-- When requests are set without limits, any pods can consume as many cpus are required and when a pod needs more
+- When requests are set without limits, any pods can consume as many CPUs are required and when a pod needs more
   resources, it has a guaranteed resource but without a limit.
 Make sure all pods have requests set.

 LimitRanges as objects can be used to ensure that every pod created has some default values at the namespace level.
-You can set it for both cpu and memory at the ns level. all pods will assume that standard.
+You can set it for both CPU and memory at the ns level. all pods will assume that standard.
 ResourceQuota can also be used to set resource limits at the level of the NameSpace.

+## QUALITY OF SERVICE IN KUBERNETES:

+Kubernetes offers three levels of Quality of Service:

++ 1. **BestEffort:**
+   - Pods with BestEffort QoS are not guaranteed any specific amount of resources.
+   - They are scheduled onto nodes based on availability, and they can use whatever resources are available at that time.
+   - These pods are the first to be evicted if resources become scarce.

++ 2. **Burstable:**
+   - Pods with Burstable QoS are guaranteed a minimum amount of CPU and memory.
+   - These pods can burst beyond their guaranteed minimum if the resources are available.
+   - If other pods on the node need resources, Burstable QoS pods might be limited in their burst capacity.

++ 3. **Guaranteed:**
+   - Pods with Guaranteed QoS are guaranteed a specific amount of CPU and memory.
+   - These pods are not allowed to exceed the resources they have been allocated.
+   - Kubernetes tries to ensure that nodes have enough available resources to meet the guaranteed requirements.

+Kubernetes determines the QoS level of pods based on the resource requests and limits specified in the pod's configuration:

+- **Resource Requests:** The minimum amount of resources a pod requires to run.
+    These requests are used by the scheduler to make placement decisions.
+- **Resource Limits:** The maximum amount of resources a pod is allowed to use.
+    Exceeding these limits could lead to throttling or pod termination.

+Kubernetes uses the relationship between requests and limits to categorize pods into different QoS classes.
+The actual QoS class assigned to a pod depends on how its requests and limits are set:

+- **BestEffort:** Pods with no resource requests or limits.
+- **Burstable:** Pods with resource requests, but without memory limits or with memory limits lower than their requests.
+- **Guaranteed:** Pods with both CPU and memory limits set to be higher than or equal to their resource requests.

+Setting appropriate resource requests and limits for pods is crucial for efficient resource allocation and QoS management within a Kubernetes cluster.
+Properly configured QoS levels help ensure that critical workloads are prioritized and that the cluster operates smoothly without resource contention issues.

 ## DEAMONSETS: